RemiAllio/MitoFinder/metaspades/share/spades/README.md

     Comma-separated list of k-mer sizes to be used (all values must be odd, less than 128 and listed in ascending order).
 If `--sc` is set the default values are 21,33,55.
 For multicell data sets K values are automatically selected using maximum read length ([see note for assembling long Illumina paired reads for details](#sec3.4)).
 To properly select K values for IonTorrent data read [section 3.3](#sec3.3).

 `--cov-cutoff <float>`
     Read coverage cutoff value.
-Must be a positive float value, or 'auto', or 'off'.
-Default value is 'off'.
-When set to 'auto' SPAdes automatically computes coverage threshold using conservative strategy.
+Must be a positive float value, or "auto", or "off".
+Default value is "off".
+When set to "auto" SPAdes automatically computes coverage threshold using conservative strategy.
 Note, that this option is not supported by metaSPAdes.

 `--phred-offset <33 or 64>`
     PHRED quality offset for the input reads, can be either 33 or 64.
 It will be auto-detected if it is not specified.

+`--custom-hmms <file or directory>`
+    File or directory with amino acid HMMs for [HMM-guided mode](#hmm).

 <a name="examples"></a>